Bobov (Hasidic dynasty): History of Bobov-45

 The third Bobover Rebbe, Shlomo Halberstam, rebuilt the Bobov Hasidic dynasty in the United States after losing his wife and most of his children in the Holocaust.
 His son Naftali, who survived, became the fourth Rebbe upon his father's death.
 He had no sons but left two daughters, one of whom married Yehoshua Rubin, and the other Mordechai Dovid Unger.
-In 2005, after Naftali's death, a group of Bobover Hasidim loyal to his son-in-law, Mordechai Dovid Unger, preferred him to take over the position of Rebbe of Bobov.
+In 2005, after Naftali's death, a group of Bobover Hasidim loyal to his son-in-law, Mordechai Dovid Unger, preferred that he take over as Rebbe of Bobov.

-The dispute was taken to a beth din (arbitration panel), which ruled that Halberstam held the rights to the name "Bobov", and to all Bobov institutions.
+The dispute was taken to a beth din (arbitration panel), which ruled that Halberstam held the rights to the name "Bobov" and to all Bobov institutions.

-Unger was allowed to use the name Bobov, provided that a qualifier be added to it.
+Unger was allowed to use the name Bobov, provided that a qualifier be added.
 The suffix "-45" was henceforth adopted in tribute to the street on which the community center of the sect was located at the time.
-In addition, the beth din ordered Bobov to pay $6,200,000 to Bobov-45's Rebbe and dayan in twenty-five quarterly installments, as an allotment of their faction's share of the inheritance of the Bobov enterprise's assets, it is unknown what the value of the assets were at the time.
+In addition, the beth din ordered Bobov to pay $6,200,000 to Bobov-45's Rebbe and dayan in twenty-five quarterly installments, as an allotment of their faction's share of the inheritance of the Bobov enterprise's assets; it is unknown what the value of the assets was at the time.